Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Reward Models Drive Chain-of-Thought Hacking

 \paragraph{Reward models promote CoT hacking -- the case of BoN decoding.} Before further finetuning the base model, we first `isolate' the impact of the reward model via BoN decoding (see \S\ref{sec:background}).
-Figure \ref{fig:results_bon_gemma} shows how accuracy/stereotype and acknowledgment rates evolve as we optimize the chosen response in function of the reward score (\ding{117}) by \textsc{SK-Gemma-27B}.\footnote{We find similar evidence for \textsc{SK-Llama-8B}, as discussed in Appendix Fig. \ref{fig:results_bon_llama} and Table \ref{tab:results_bon}.} We can observe that doing so leads to an increased potential for deceptive responses, as accuracy in `Math Book' increases from 74.7\% to 93.3\%, while acknowledgment rate decreases from 2.2\% to 1.2\%, and stereotype rate in `BiasQA` increases from 56.9\% to 73.1\%, while acknowledgment rate increases at a lower rate from 22.9\% to 32.6\%.
-Furthermore, the gap to the non-optimized base model (\ding{108}) is also clear in both setting, decreasing slightly with N in the `Math Book' setting (from 17.0 percentage points to 15.1) and increasing clearly in the `Bias QA' setting (from 7.9 percentage points to 23.1).
+Figure \ref{fig:results_bon_gemma} shows how accuracy/stereotype and acknowledgment rates evolve as we optimize the chosen response in function of the reward score (\ding{117}) by \textsc{SK-Gemma-27B}.\footnote{We find similar evidence for \textsc{SK-Llama-8B}, as seen in Appendix Figure \ref{fig:results_bon_llama} and Table \ref{tab:results_bon}.} We can observe that doing so leads to an increased potential for deceptive responses, as accuracy in `Math Book' increases from 75.2\% to 93.6\%, while acknowledgment rate decreases from 2.7\% to 1.7\%, and stereotype rate in `BiasQA' increases from 56.7\% to 72.4\%, while acknowledgment rate increases at a lower rate from 23.3\% to 30.3\%.
+Furthermore, the gap in accuracy/stereotype rate to the non-optimized base model (\ding{108}) is also clear in both settings, decreasing slightly with N in the `Math Book' setting (from 18.8 percentage points to 15.0) and increasing clearly in the `Bias QA' setting (from 7.6 percentage points to 20.9).
 These results showcase the role of the reward model in promoting non-desired behavior.

 \paragraph{Reward models promote CoT hacking -- the case of DPO training.} We now study the impact of annotating data to train a DPO model using a reward model, as described in Section \ref{subsec:experimental_setting_training}.
 Results for DPO ($\operatorname{RM}$) can be seen in Figure \ref{fig:results_greedy_sampling} (\ding{117}\ding{108} for \textsc{SK-Llama-8B} and \ding{117}\ding{108} for \textsc{SK-Gemma-27B}).
 We start by noting that DPO results in models that are more accurate (`Math Book') or stereotypical (`BiasQA') than their base model counterpart (see Appendix Table \ref{tab:results_greey_sampling}).
-Once again, the potential for unfaithful explanations is clear: across all settings, the gap in accuracy/stereotype rate between prompts increases when compared to the base model, while the gap in acknowledgment rate mostly increases at a smaller rate or decreases.\looseness=-1
+Once again, the potential for unfaithful explanations is clear: in 7 out of 8 comparisons, the gap in accuracy/stereotype rate between prompts increases when compared to the base model, while the gap in acknowledgment rate increases at a smaller rate or decreases.\looseness=-1